-The new buildings are also highly sustainable, incorporating a number of energy efficient features and sustainable technologies, achieving an EPC A Rating and on target to achieve BREEAM ‘Very Good’ post construction.
+The new buildings are highly sustainable, incorporating a number of energy efficient features and sustainable technologies, achieving an EPC A Rating and on target to achieve BREEAM ‘Very Good’ post construction.
 Examples include photovoltaic panels on the roof, with the installed panels providing an estimated 22000 kWh of energy and avoiding 13 tonnes of CO2 emissions per year.

 The project was delivered on a constrained site, within a conservation area, with the wider school remaining fully operational during the delivery of works.
 This meant close collaboration with the client, architect, professional team and contractor was essential to success and ensured the project was delivered in line with the requirements of the academic calendar.